New to Yoga? We’ve Got You Covered with the Best Beginner Guide in Grand Rapids

 • Pace Yourself: New students are highly encouraged to pace themselves.
 It is normal and expected to rest in Savasana (lying down) whenever you need to.
 Your first goal is simply to stay in the room for the full duration.

 • Hydration is Key: You will sweat!
 Drink water before, during, and after class to replenish fluids and electrolytes.
-This is a crucial element of hot yoga safety.
+This is a crucial element of yoga safety.

 View Class Schedule & Find an Open Spot →